-Thomas J. Petters and several co-conspirators were convicted in federal court of mail fraud, wire farud, money laundering and conspiracy in connection with their operation of a multi-billion-dollar Ponzi scheme.
+Thomas J. Petters and several co-conspirators were convicted in federal court of mail fraud, wire fraud, money laundering and conspiracy in connection with their operation of a multi-billion-dollar Ponzi scheme.
 The United States Attorney's Office for the District of Minnesota has recovered some of the proceeds of the fraud through civil and criminal forfeiture proceedings.
-The forfeited funds will be returned to the victims through a process called "remission," which is authorized by federal law, including Title 28, Code of Federal Regulations, Part 9.
+The forfeited funds are being returned to the victims through a process called "remission," which is authorized by federal law, including Title 28, Code of Federal Regulations, Part 9.

 * Visit the remission website at http://www.pettersremission.com/